Network Regression with Graph Laplacians: Introduction

-Matrix representations of networks, such as adjacency matrices and graph Laplacians, are commonly used characterizations of the space of networks. \citet{wang2017bayesian} proposed the Bayesian network-response regression with a single scalar predictor by vectorizing adjacency matrices, which is restricted to binary networks and computationally intensive due to the MCMC procedure involved in the posterior computation.
-Another approach for network-response regression is the tensor-response regression model \citep{zhang2018generalized}, which models adjacency matrices locally by extending generalized linear models to the matrix case and imposes low-rank and sparse assumptions on the coefficients.
-A general framework for the statistical analysis of populations of networks was developed by embedding the space of graph Laplacians in a Euclidean feature-space, where then linear regression is carried out using extrinsic methods \citep{severn2019manifold}.
-Non-parametric network-response regression based on the same framework was proposed subsequently by adopting Nadaraya-Watson kernel estimators \citep{severn2021non}.
+Although various approaches have been proposed for regression with non-Euclidean responses, such as \citet{jain2016geometry}, \citet{cornea2017regression} or \citet{dai2018principal} among others, there are only very few studies on network-response regression.
+Matrix representations of networks, such as adjacency matrices and graph Laplacians, are commonly used characterizations of the space of networks. \citet{wang2017bayesian} proposed the Bayesian network-response regression with a single scalar predictor by vectorizing adjacency matrices.
+This approach is restricted to binary networks and is computationally intensive due to the MCMC procedure involved in the posterior computation.
+Another approach for network-response regression is the tensor-response regression model \citep{zhang2018generalized, chen2021statistical}, where one models adjacency matrices locally by extending generalized linear models to the matrix case and imposes low-rank and sparse assumptions on the coefficients.
+A general framework for the statistical analysis of populations of networks was developed by embedding the space of graph Laplacians in a Euclidean feature-space, where linear regression was applied using extrinsic methods \citep{severn2019manifold}.
+Nonparametric network-response regression based on the same framework was proposed subsequently by adopting Nadaraya-Watson kernel estimators \citep{severn2021non}.
 However, embedding methods suffer from losing much of the relational information due to the non-Euclidean structure of the space of networks and assigning nonzero probability to points in the embedding space that do not represent networks.
 Another practical issue in this context is the need to estimate a covariance matrix which has a very large number of parameters.
 Based on the adjacency matrix of a network, \citet{calissano2022graph} proposed a network-response regression model by implementing linear regression in the Euclidean space and then projecting back to the ``graph space'' through a quotient map \citep{calissano2020populations}.
 This model is widely applicable for various kinds of unlabeled networks, but for the regression case there is no supporting theory and this approach may not be suitable for labeled networks, which are prevalent in applications, for example brain connectivity networks \citep{fornito2016fundamentals}.